Police investigating Cumberland County gun store break-in - NewsBreak

 abc27.com

 WEST MANCHESTER TOWNSHIP, Pa.
-(WHTM) — The York County Coroner is investigating the deaths of three people found in West Manchester Township on Wednesday, Jan.
-25. According to York County Coroner Pamela Gay, the incident took place on the 2000 block of Loman Avenue; A 26-year-old woman, a 59-year-old woman, and a 62-year-old man were found deceased in the back of the residence.
+(WHTM) — The York County Coroner says the deaths of three people found in West Manchester Township on Wednesday was a planned murder-suicide.
+According to York County Coroner Pamela Gay, the incident took place on the 2000 block of Loman Avenue.
+The coroner has identified the three people as 62-year-old James Daub, 59-year-old Deborah Daub, and 26-year-old Morgan Daub.

-Gun thieves crash stolen truck into Cumberland County shop, walk out with firearms: police

-Two people used a stolen truck to drive into the front of a Hampden Township gun shop and steal firearms, police said.
-Surveillance footage recorded a pickup truck around 5 a.m.
-Saturday driving into the front of SPAR Firearms on the 6000 block of Carlisle Pike, police said.
-The pickup truck was allegedly stolen in Dauphin County.

 Central PA Teen Missing Over Two Weeks, Police Say